How do I make Jesus Lord of my life?

 Listening to the Holy Spirit

 You'll be filled with the Holy Spirit when you make room for His guidance in your life.
-When you choose to remain calm rather than get angry, when you choose to be kind when someone is mean, or when you choose to be patient even if you're in a hurry or tired (Psalm 37:18; Romans 12:17), then you are allowing the Spirit to fill more of your spirit.
-We can make space for the Holy Spirit work in our lives by reading the Bible, talking to Him in prayer, and obeying Him (John 14:16-17).
+When you choose to control your temper rather than get angry, when you choose to be kind when someone is mean, or when you choose to be patient even if you're in a hurry or tired (Psalm 37:18; Romans 12:17), then you are allowing God's Spirit to fill more of your spirit.

 What if I mess up?